 Transferring to Sigma Mu Zeta?

 Congratulations, Soror in taking this first step to reconnect with Zeta, you’ve recommitted to the pledge you made to our illustrious sisterhood!
 Your transfer into Sigma Mu Zeta will only be complete once all transfer paperwork is received by the Chapter within 30 days.
-After you have paid your dues online using the instructions below, please contact the membership committee using the online contact form.

 “Who do I contact if I am interested in Zeta Phi Beta?”